Board Games That Encourage Early Language & Literacy Development in Young Children

 Learning Through Play

-Encouraging early language and literacy in young children can set children up for success later in life.
+When we encourage early language and literacy in young children it can set children up for success later in life.
 “Early literacy development begins the moment a child is born and continues throughout the early childhood years and beyond.
 Early literacy is not only about teaching children to read and write; it is about creating a love of reading and writing within each child.” ( Jodi Scott) There are so many ways that you can help your child develop language and literacy skills; talk to your child, read to your child, give them rich experiences.
 Encourage curiosity and foster an active learner.
 Music, art and craft projects, and spending time out in nature all build language skills.

 This page contains affiliate links.
 Please visit our disclosure page for more information.

 Games That Encourage Early Language and Literacy Development in Young Children

 We like the kids to laugh as they learn so we play a lot of games.
 We have found some awesome games that encourage early literacy and language development in young children.
 Playing games with the kids is a great way to model good communication skills, introduce new vocabulary, and work on language concepts.